gshipley/enterprise_training/AdminTraining.md

 * rhc

-## **Start/Stop/Restart OpenShift application**
+## **Start/Stop/Restart OpenShift Enterprise application**

-OpenShift provides commands to start,stop, and restart an application.
-If at any point in the future you decided that an application should be stopped for some maintenance or should not accept any request you can stop the application using the *rhc app stop* command.
+OpenShift Enterprise provides commands to start,stop, and restart an application.
+If at any point in the future you decided that an application should be stopped for some maintenance, you can stop the application using the *rhc app stop* command.
 After making necessary maintenance tasks you can start the application again using the *rhc app start* command.

-To stop the application execute the command shown below.
+To stop an application execute the following command:

 	$ rhc app stop -a firstphp

 	RESULT:
 	firstphp stopped

-Now if you make curl request to application url you will get 503
+Verify that your application has been stopped with the following *curl* command:

 	$ curl http://firstphp-ose.example.com/health